cecton/blog/content/posts/rust-and-arduino-part2.md

     board and the orange/green cable to the RXD on the board.)

     The red cable is only used when you need to power the device.
-If you connect it and also connect the USB cable, I believe you will send 10V to the board and it may die.
+If you connect it and also connect the USB cable, bad things will happen.
+You may damage one of the device due to overcurrent conditions.

     TXD means "transmit data" while RXD means "receive data".